What is a Restricted Holiday? Meaning, Rules & Complete List for 2026

 Understanding the difference between restricted and gazetted holidays is important for both HR teams and employees.
 Here is a side-by-side comparison:

 The key distinction is choice.
 Gazetted holidays are universal and non-negotiable.
-Restricted holidays respect individual preferences by letting each employee select the days that matter most to them.
+Optional holidays respect individual preferences by letting each employee select the days that matter most to them.

 Complete List of Restricted Holidays in India 2026 (DoPT)